AbhishekLGowda05/Multiagent/DB_analysis/README.md

    - Rename `.env.example` to `.env` in the manager folder
    - Add your Google API key to the `GOOGLE_API_KEY` variable in the `.env` file

+3. (Optional) Define the `TALLY_DB_PATH` environment variable if your Tally database is stored elsewhere.
+When not set, each agent defaults to the `tallydb.db` file included in the project root.

 ## Running the Example

 To run the multi-agent example: